jeffgortmaker/pyblp/docs/examples.rst

 Optimal Instruments
 -------------------

-Given a consistent estimate of :math:`\theta`, we may want to compute :ref:`Chamberlain's (1987) <c87>` optimal instruments and then re-solve the problem.
-Optimal instruments have been shown, for example, by :ref:`Reynaert and Verboven (2014) <rv14>`, to not only reduce bias in the BLP problem, but also to improve efficiency and stability.
+Given a consistent estimate of :math:`\theta`, we may want to compute :ref:`Chamberlain's (1987) <c87>` optimal instruments and use them to re-solve the problem.
+Optimal instruments have been shown, for example, by :ref:`Reynaert and Verboven (2014) <rv14>`, to reduce bias, improve efficiency, and enhance stability of BLP estimates.

-Since the instruments provided in the automobile example data are already an estimate of the optimal instruments for the problem (see :mod:`~pyblp.data` for an explanation of how the instruments were constructed), we'll estimate the set of optimal instruments for the fake cereal problem.
+Since the instruments provided in the automobile example data are already an estimate of the optimal excluded instruments for the problem (see :mod:`~pyblp.data` for an explanation of how the excluded instruments were constructed), we'll estimate the set of optimal excluded instruments for the fake cereal problem.

 The :meth:`ProblemResults.compute_optimal_instruments` method computes the expected Jacobians that comprise the optimal instruments by integrating over the density of :math:`\xi` (and :math:`\omega` if a supply side was estimated).
 Since we didn't specify a supply side in the fake cereal problem, we need to supply an estimate of :math:`\operatorname{\mathbb{E}}[p \mid Z]`.
-We'll use the convenience function :func:`compute_fitted_values` to estimate this vector with a reduced form regression of endogenous prices onto all exogenous variables.
+We'll use the convenience function :func:`compute_fitted_values` to estimate this vector with a reduced form regression of endogenous prices onto the full set of instruments: excluded instruments and the absorbed product IDs that constitute :math:`X_1`.

 .. ipython:: python